peterbarnett03/influxdb3_plugins/stateless_adtk_detector/README.md

 - **Consensus Detection**: Uses a `min_consensus` parameter to require a minimum number of detectors to agree on an anomaly before flagging it (default: 1).

 ## Logging
-Logs are stored in the `_internal` database in the `system.processing_engine_logs` table.
+Logs are stored in the `_internal` database (or exactly the name of the database where the trigger is created) in the `system.processing_engine_logs` table.
 To view logs, use the following query:

 ```bash
 influxdb3 query --database _internal "SELECT * FROM system.processing_engine_logs"